jruels/docker-fun/labs/04-images/04_images_lab1.md

 5. This tab shows a list of all the images that have been tagged in this repository.

-6. At the top of the screen, search for nginx and select one of the repositories to see more details.
+6. Now, at the top of the screen, use the search bar to look up `nginx` and select one of the repositories to see more details.

-7. Look on the page for a link to the repo.
+7. Look on the page for a link to the GitHub repo.
 Open this and review the Dockerfile.

 8. This is where the information about the base image and repository maintainer, as well as the build code, is located.